ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 Yes.

-Set the `reactUi` property in your AG Grid application using the latest AG Grid version and check it out.
+Set the `reactUi=true` property in your AG Grid application using the latest AG Grid version and check it out.

 ## Does It Work With Hooks Or Classes?